For information about general Somali culture, visit the Somali culture page.

 Poor Health-Seeking Behavior

 As compared to the rest of the camp, pneumonia is significantly more prevalent amongst the Somali Bantu community.
 This may be attributed to poor health-seeking behaviors.
 It has been observed that mothers do not seek medical care in good time.
 This observation is equally true of the feeding programs, where it has been noted that mothers bring their children when they are already at a critical stage.

 Some Bantu refugees may suffer from hopelessness, depression, and nightmares.
 There may be new trauma or hardship experiences in the U.S.

-Some Additional Points to Cover in a Health Orientation with Somali Bantus
+Other Points for Health Orientation with Somali Bantus

 The International Organization for Migration, Cultural Orientation Africa Program is collecting various reports on Somali Bantus in order to pull out relevant information that can be incorporated into and inform cultural orientation classes.

 Explain importance of being on time for medical and all other appointments.

 Different kinds of health care available: Emergency care, urgent care, and routine care.